pyside/pyside2-setup/sources/pyside2/doc/index.rst

 |project|
 *************

-|project| enables the use of Qt 5 APIs in Python applications.
-It lets Python
+The |project| product enables the use of Qt5 APIs in Python applications.
+It lets Python developers utilize the full potential of Qt, using the |pymodname| module.
-developers utilize the full power of Qt.
-The following Qt5 modules are supported:
+The |pymodname| module provides access to the individual Qt modules such as QtCore, QtGui, and so on.
+The following is the list of supported Qt5 modules:

 Qt Modules
 ===========